fredpen/10wks-docker-k8s-eks-aws-journey/week04-k8s-basic-deployment/README.md

       - Unpack and configure
       - Execute the image
       - Monitor and report back to the API server
-      - Also responsible for restarting pods
+      - Also, responsible for restarting pods
 * How replicas work
   - You defined a desired state of your application
   - Kubernetes checks consistently what the actual state is and what the expected states is